mukhtar-github/react-advanced/README.md

 ### React Router - URL Params and Placeholder

-So let's cover how we can deal with list.
+So let's cover how we can deal with a list.
+In our case, we have the list of people.
+We'll setup a placeholder where we can imaging that this is a list of blog post, or list of products, just some kind of list of items.